MihaelIsaev/UIKitPlus/README.md

 It is just convenience way to create multiple previews inside one struct

-But it has limitations:
+Limitations:
-- only 10 previews inside group (SwiftUI's limitation)
+- only 10 previews inside group
 - `rtl` and `language` properties can be set only to group, not to previews directly

 ```swift